 - European level.

-The results from the surveys will be the basis for the activities of STARS.
-STARS will identify best practices which are suitable for implementation in other countries.
-A further objectiveis to analyse the needs and gaps in regulatory guidance for academic health research.
+The results from the surveys were the basis for the activities of STARS.
+STARS identified best practices which are suitable for implementation in other countries.
+A further objectiveis was to analyse the needs and gaps in regulatory guidance for academic health research.

 WP Lead: AIFA

 Co-Lead: BfArM, PEI, URPL, MEB, MPA

 WP3 provided comprehensive information on the experience of the regulatory agencies carrying out scientific advice requested by academic groups.
 This information was used to develop the common strategy, which became the STARS road map for planning and implementing support activities such as training programmes.
 The common strategy was based on the information provided by the surveys carried out in WP2 and 3, but also included specific actions:

 - Development and implementation of the core curriculum and the comprehensive curriculum in order to harmonise and strengthen regulatory knowledge of clinical scientists;